pwagener/backbone.conduit/site/docs/SparseCollection/mapAsync.md

 });
 ```

 This applies a projection on the underlying data set, which can be removed by calling `resetProjection()`.

+When `SparseCollection.mapAsync()` completes, it fires the `mapAsync` event prior to resolving its Promise.